ethereum-push-notification-service/ethGlobal-epns-guides/FinalDraft.md

     * Yes, Always
     * No, (only for on-chain notifications) [✅]

-3. What problem does EPNS aim to solve?
+3. What problem does Push aim to solve?
     * Enable communication between Web3 users
     * Protect users from spam and irregular communication and uphold user privacy
     * Enable web3 and web3 users to interact using their wallet addresses in a decentralized fashion
     * All of the above [✅]

 ---
-## 2.EPNS Concepts Section
+## 2.Push Concepts Section
 ---

 # What are Channels?